Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 ![SIMD_percentile_change_2016_2020](https://github.com/Stephen137/Scottish-Index-of-Multiple-Deprivation/assets/97410145/2f3886a5-6ce3-48c5-8ef8-4663bd2c673f)

-So here we can see in one graphic how the change in the percentile for each datazone from 2016 to 2020.
-Dark green indicates the areas with the biggest improvement in percentile, whilst dark red represents the biggest drop in peecentile.
+So here we can see in one graphic the change in the SIMD percentile for each datazone from 2016 to 2020.
+Dark green indicates the areas with the biggest improvement in percentile, whilst dark red represents the biggest drop in percentile.

 Let me just check my datazone again - which was SI S01007821.